liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 on those words, which drew Musica's pointed anger towards her.

 Musica: \[Half-elf… and of all things, same as the 'Witch of Envy', she bears silver hair and amethyst eyes.
-Who would want such a person to become their king?\]
+Who'd want such a person to become their king?\]

 Petra: \[I- I don't understand.
 For example, I might be the someone who wants that.\]

-Musica: \[In that case, I would be happy to tell her how precarious the situation for her supporters is.\]
+Musica: \[In that case, I'd be happy to tell her how precarious the situation fer her supporters is.\]

 Petra: \[Ehn…\]